-In this section, based on the Envisat sea-ice thickness data, we focus on the comparison of seasonal variation of the spatial distribution of sea-ice thickness averaged from 2005 to 2008.
-Following with the seasonal classification in Holland and Kwok (2012), the summer, autumn, winter and spring hereinafter refer to January to March, April to June, July to September and

-- October to December, respectively.
-The spatial distribution of sea-ice thickness of NEMO-EnKF shows the most similarity 325 with Envisat over the year (Figure 7), GECCO2 and SOSE have similar sea-ice thickness distributions all year round, while GECCO2 is much thicker.
+In this section, based on the Envisat sea-ice thickness data, we focus on the comparison of seasonal variation in the spatial distribution of sea-ice thickness averaged from 2005 to 2008.
+Following the seasonal classification in Holland and Kwok (2012), the summer, autumn, winter and spring hereinafter refer to January to March, April to June, July to September and October to December, respectively.
+The spatial distribution of sea-ice thickness of NEMO-EnKF shows the most similarity with Envisat over the year (Fig. 7).
+GECCO2 and SOSE have similar sea-ice thickness distributions all year round, while GECCO2 is much thicker.
 The thickest ice of GECCO2 and SOSE is mainly located in the southern Weddell Sea and the southwestern Weddell Sea, respectively.
-NEMO-EnKF reproduces the thick sea ice (>1.5m) over the region in the northwestern Weddell Sea from winter to spring.
-Compared with other models, GIOMAS has the largest amount of thick ice - 330 (>2.0 m), and it is mostly located in the western and southern Weddell Sea and occurs in all seasons.
-In addition, different from other data sets, GIOMAS has a large area of sea ice thicker than 1.5 m between -25°W and 0°E over the eastern Weddell Sea from autumn to spring.
+NEMO-EnKF reproduces the thick sea ice (> 1.5 m) over the region in the northwestern Weddell Sea from winter to spring.
+Compared with other models, GIOMAS has the largest amount of thick ice (> 2.0 m), and it is mostly located in the western and southern Weddell Sea and occurs in all seasons.
+In addition, different from other data sets, GIOMAS has a large area of sea ice thicker than $1.5 \,\mathrm{m}$ between $-25^{\circ} \,\mathrm{W}$ and $0^{\circ} \,\mathrm{E}$ over the eastern Weddell Sea from autumn to spring.